pablosanjose/Quantica.jl/docs/src/manual.md

 ```

 !!! warning "Modifiers do not commute"
-    We can add as many modifiers as we need by passing them as extra arguments to `hamiltonian`.
+    We can add as many modifiers as we need by passing them as extra arguments to `hamiltonian`, and they will be applied sequentially, one by one.
 Beware, however, that modifiers do not necessarily commute, in the sense that the result will in general depend on their order.

 We can obtain a plain `Hamiltonian` from a `ParametricHamiltonian` by applying specific values to its parameters.
 To do so, simply use the call syntax with parameters as keyword arguments
 ```jldoctest